Skip to main content

 The Minecraft for STEM Education workshop will focus on how students can use Minecraft Education as a STEM tool and how it can easily be used for PBL opportunities.
 Teachers will learn the successes and roadblocks of piloting Minecraft Education.

-• Minecraft Education – Advanced (Virtual Session)
+• Minecraft Education – STEM and Project Based Learning

 Target Audience: K-12th Grade Teachers